-The Silicon Valley tech sphere drives me nuts--and is almost driving me away.
+The Silicon Valley tech sphere drives me nuts--and is driving me away.
 People work insane hours to beat the next launch date, putting the rest of their life on hold, thinking others should make the same sacrifices, getting frustrated when others don't, and ultimately creating a terrible work atmosphere.
 Coworkers with balance and respect are getting fewer and farther between.

-My biggest plea is to get out and get balanced.
 Despite multitudes of articles claiming vacation improves productivity, there's so few people who actually max out vacation time from their company:

-- Max out your vacation every year.
-Never hit your accrual limit.
+- Max out your vacation every year; never hit your accrual limit.

 - Don't answer emails on nights and weekends.
 There's always emergencies for deadlines, but routinely doing this creates sub-threads with a few people who are online.
 You think decisions are made until others come back to work and question a decision made 30 responses ago.

 - Take at least one 2+ week vacation a year if you can.
 It takes a few days to wind down, and a couple days to dread going back; if you only take 1 week off, it's not enough.